With a golden beach and warm water we don't blame you if you never want to leave.

 Where Is Tamarindo?

-Tamarindo is on the Northern coast of Costa Rica, making it an easy vacation for volunteers in both Nicaragua and Costa Rica!
+Tamarindo is on the western coast of Costa Rica, making it an easy vacation for volunteers in both Nicaragua and Costa Rica.
+It's found in the popular Guanacaste province, which you'll want to visit at least once.
 The city itself is pretty small and there isn't much there but the beach, but don't let that stop you - that's why people love Tamarindo.

 What Can't I Miss While Visiting?